Georgette Agutte: Biography

-She was born in Paris.
+She was born in Calais.
 Her father was Jean Georges Agutte.
 In 1893 she joined Gustave Moreau's classes as a free pupil, and retained his teachings on the freedom of mind and independence.
 She also met Matisse and Georges Rouault among others.

 Agutte was a non-conformist and the only woman to attend the École nationale supérieure des Beaux-Arts.
 She was a member of the Fauvist movement and a sculptor.
 Her studio was in Bonnières-sur-Seine.
 In 1888, she married the critic Paul Flat.
 After divorcing in 1894, she married socialist politician and art collector Marcel Sembat in 1897.
 From 1904 on, she exhibited at the Salon des Indépendants and participated in the Salon d'Automne.

 After her husband's death from a cerebral hemorrhage, she wrote on a note: "Voilà douze heures qu’il est parti.
-Je suis en retard" (He left 12 hours ago, I'm late) and committed suicide with a handgun, dying in Chamonix on 5 September 1922.
-Knowing the importance of their art collection, the conservator of the Musee de Grenoble, Andry-Farcy, made every effort to obtain it.
-The museum holds most of her works and presented a retrospective at the end of December 2003.

-A street is named after her in the 18th arrondissement of Paris, and a boulevard jointly for her and Sembat in Grenoble.
+Je suis en retard" (He left 12 hours ago, I'm late) and committed suicide with a broken wine bottle, dying in Chamonix on 5 September 1922.
+Knowing the importance of their art collection, the Musee de Grenoble's curator Andry-Farcy made every effort to obtain it.
+The museum holds most of her works and presented a retrospective at the end of December 2003.A street is named after her in the 18th arrondissement of Paris, and a boulevard jointly for her and Sembat in Grenoble.